This blog post was originally published on October 6, 2022

 What kinds of expenses count as a disaster-related expense for D-SNAP?

-Examples of countable disaster-related expenses for D-SNAP purposes include costs for:
+Examples of countable disaster-related expenses for D-SNAP purposes usually include costs for:

 How is financial eligibility for D-SNAP determined?

-In the D-SNAP program, a household’s accessible resources plus its expected take-home income during the disaster benefit period minus unreimbursed disaster-related expenses cannot exceed FNS’ D-SNAP Disaster Gross Income Limit.
-However, only income resources and expenses during the disaster benefit period count.
+In the D-SNAP program, a household’s accessible resources plus its expected take-home income during the disaster benefit period minus unreimbursed disaster-related expenses cannot exceed FNS’ D-SNAP Disaster Gross Income Limit for a household of the applicant’s size.
+For fiscal year 2024 (October 1, 2023, through September 30, 2024), D-SNAP income limits range from $2,085 for a household of one to $5,165 for a household of eight, with larger households allowed $429 per each additional member.
+However, only income, resources, and expenses during the disaster benefit period count.
 For D-SNAP, the disaster benefits period is usually the 30-day period beginning with either the date of the disaster or the date of mandatory evacuations preceding the disaster.
 This is flexible depending on the wishes of the state.

 What counts as income in determining D-SNAP eligibility?

-Only cash that is accessible to the household at the start of the benefit period counts when determining D-SNAP eligibility, such as cash on hand and money in the bank that the household can get to.
+Normally, only cash that is available to the household at the start of the benefit period counts when determining D-SNAP eligibility, such as cash on hand and money in the bank that the household can get to.
 Disaster assistance payments (including disaster unemployment) and money in retirement accounts do not count.

 How much in D-SNAP benefits do eligible households receive?